 Now to the good news!
 You can shower with many Fitbits.
 The following models are built with water resistance that allows you to wear them in the shower:

 - Fitbit Ace and Ace 2/3

 - Fitbit Inspire series

 - Fitbit Sense

 If your Fitbit isn’t listed, please do not shower with it!
 Instead, use your showering and bathing routine as the perfect opportunity to charge up your device!

 Even though your Fitbit is shower-proof, your band may not be!
 So make sure your wristband is also showerproof before jumping in.

-After showering and bathing, it’s important to both rinse and dry your Fitbit device and wristband so your skin isn’t irritated by trapped soap or water.
+After showering and bathing, it’s important to rinse and dry your Fitbit device and wristband so your skin isn’t irritated by trapped soap or water.